AQ Assured by AsureQuality, New Zealand’s Government-owned food assurance company.

 The 100% raw milk sourced from New Zealand is standardised according to CODEX regulations.

-Theland UHT Milk contains no colouring agents, sweeteners, thickening agents, gelatine, or preservatives.
+Theland UHT Milk contains no added colouring agents, sweeteners, thickening agents, gelatin, or preservatives.

 This product contains calcium, an important source of nutrition for building strong, dense bones early in life, and keeping bones strong and healthy in later life.

 This product contains 100% natural protein.
 Protein is important for the growth and repair of the body’s cells and for building muscle.

 This product packaging is in the process of being upgraded.